 The Ministry of Science and Technology publishes a list of imports and exports requiring state quality control.
 The items are listed with their HS numbers and are grouped under functional agencies including the Ministry of Public Health, the Ministry of Agriculture and Rural Development, the Ministry of Industry, the Ministry of Fisheries, and the Ministry of Science and Technology.
-Some items are subject to national standards; some are subject to regulations of the functioning agencies; and some are subject to both.
+The system is complicated and not always transparent: some items are subject to national standards; some are subject to regulations of the functioning agencies; and some are subject to both.
 Other items are subject to GOCT (the standards system that was created by the Soviet Union which now applies only to explosives and explosive accessories).
 Exporters and importers must have permits from the functioning agencies or a receipt showing an inspection is in process for the controlled items at the time they go through customs.